SamuelWhitton/natural-daina/README.md

     } -> \[Fruit]:new
 }
 ```
-Class and external visibility is inherited
+Class and external visibility is inherited along with the type method:
 ```
 [] (Blueberry, Berry, Fruit) {
     *{